TaylorHokanson/CAAint/BOM/README.md

 ## Batteries

 Problem: wifi is super power hungry and the draw spikes on startup.
+The Queercon project avoided wifi because of its power consumption and because they liked the accessibility of AA batteries.
+Unfortunately, we'd need to use three AA's and would only get to use a portion of their charge before the voltage drops too low.
+[This dude](https://www.youtube.com/watch?v=heD1zw3bMhw) does a nice video explaining various battery options for our ESP chip series.

 Here are some boards that can be powered with one AA shaped cell, but this is actually a LiPo called an 18650.
 These ship slowly because they cannot go by air, though they are pretty cheap on [Ebay](https://www.ebay.com/itm/Lot-18650-3-7V-3000mAh-Li-ion-BRC-Rechargeable-Battery-For-Flashlight-Torch-US/122798170239?_trkparms=aid%3D555018%26algo%3DPL.SIM%26ao%3D2%26asc%3D44040%26meid%3D815cfd1f1c7d456880f72a1c2cd11091%26pid%3D100005%26rk%3D1%26rkt%3D6%26mehot%3Dpp%26sd%3D323012651181%26itm%3D122798170239&_trksid=p2047675.c100005.m1851).